tytydraco/yessleep/out/I_cant_go_anywhere_without_my_bag.md

 I decided I needed to get rid of that damn thing.
 I couldn't have it terrorizing me and my family forever.

-Yesterday I decided to get rid of the bag.
-I had my mom drive me to a different thrift shop to give it away.
+Yesterday I had my mom drive me to a different thrift shop to give it away.
 My mom was of course confused as to why I wanted to get rid of the bag I loved so much, but I insisted on going.
 I hoped it wouldn't have been my problem anymore.

 On our way home from the thrift shop, right after we had given the bag away, my mom suddenly felt a sharp pain in her stomach.
 She screamed and almost crashed the car.
 I knew right away that she had a gash on her stomach and that the bag was somehow attached to me now.
 I asked her to drive us back to the thrift shop, and my excuse was that we could maybe find a first aid kit there.
 She was confused out of her mind, but she agreed anyway.